-The green dehydrated caviar is stable in the unopened, sealed package at room temperature for 12 months in a location without direct sunlight, for exmaple in your pantry.
-When opened, consume within 5 days, keeping the seabream floating in the water at room temperature and rinse again in lukewarm water before consumption.
+The green dehydrated caviar is stable in the unopened, sealed package at room temperature for 12 months in a location without direct sunlight, for example in your pantry.
+When opened, consume within 5 days, keeping the sea grapes floating in the water at room temperature and rinse again in lukewarm water before consumption.

 A small guide to sea grapes – We’ve published an extensive guide on sea grapes here.

 Net weight: 3.5oz/100g | Price incl. vat plus $7.90 priority airmail.

 Free shipping above $69!